atironati/artificial_intelligence_predicting_diabetes/README.md

 ===========================================

-An implementation of the k-Nearest Neighbor and Naïve Bayes algorithms, and  also the stratified cross validation method, for the purposes of predicting diabetes
+An implementation of the k-Nearest Neighbor and Naïve Bayes algorithms, and  also the stratified cross validation method, for the purposes of predicting diabetes.

-### Aim

-This study is aimed at creating algorithms that can reliably and accurately predict, based on a limited set of attributes, whether a person is likely to test positive for diabetes.
-It focuses on the performance of two algorithms I have implemented for performing these predictions: K-Nearest Neighbor and Naive Bayes classification.
-These algorithms use a method of 10-fold stratified cross-validation for training and evaluation.

 Data
 -----